Phoebe Bridgers: 2014–2018: Early beginnings and Stranger in the Alps

-Boygenius and Better Oblivion Community Center (2018–2019)
+2018–2019: Boygenius and Better Oblivion Community Center

-In 2018, Bridgers teamed up with fellow indie singer-songwriters Julien Baker and Lucy Dacus to form the group Boygenius, signed to Matador Records.
+In 2018, Bridgers teamed up with fellow indie singer-songwriters Julien Baker and Lucy Dacus to form the supergroup Boygenius, signed to Matador Records.
 They released three songs in August 2018 and subsequently announced an eponymous EP, which was released on October 26, 2018, to widespread acclaim.
 Pitchfork called the collaboration "magic".
 The band toured the U.S. in November, appearing on Late Night with Seth Meyers and the NPR Tiny Desk.

 On December 5, 2018, Bridgers released a Spotify Singles session recorded at Spotify Studios NYC featuring a performance of "Scott Street" and a cover of the Cure's "Friday I'm in Love".

 Bridgers and Conor Oberst announced the formation of their band, Better Oblivion Community Center, on The Late Show with Stephen Colbert in January 2019.
 They released their debut album later that month through Dead Oceans.
 The band appeared on CBS This Morning, and Bridgers appeared for the third time on NPR's Tiny Desk series.
 Bob Boilen, creator of the Tiny Desk Concerts, said of their album: "It's that rare musical partnership where each injects vibrancy into the other's creative side."